Herschel Walker: Early life and education

 Starting in 2017, Walker has made the false claim that he had graduated from University of Georgia "in the top 1% of his class".
 In fact, he did not graduate, and left college to join the USFL.
-He did not return to complete his degree.
-In December 2021, Walker's Senate campaign website deleted the assertions about his education after The Atlanta Journal-Constitution inquired about it, with Walker acknowledging in a statement that he left the university without graduating to play professional football.
+He had yet to return to complete his degree.
+In December 2021, Walker's Senate campaign website deleted the assertions about his education after The Atlanta Journal-Constitution inquired about it, with Walker acknowledging in a statement that he left the university prior to graduation to play professional football.
 Walker later falsely asserted he never said he graduated from the university.
+42 years after his initial enrollment, he returned to the institution and graduated with a Bachelor of Science in Family and Consumer Sciences degree in Housing Management and Policy on December 16, 2024.

-Walker played running back and ran on the track and field team for the University of Georgia, where he was a three-time All-American (football and track) and winner of the 1982 Heisman Trophy and Maxwell Award.
+Walker played running back and ran on the track and field team for the University of Georgia, where he was a three-time unanimous All-American (football and track), and winner of the 1982 Heisman Trophy and Maxwell Award.
 He is the first NCAA player who played only three years to finish in the top 10 in rushing yards, a mark later tied by Jonathan Taylor.
 During his freshman season in 1980, Walker set the NCAA freshman rushing record which was later broken by Taylor.
 Walker finished third in Heisman voting.
 Walker was the first "true freshman" to become a first-team All-American.
+As a freshman, he played a major role in helping Georgia go undefeated and win the de facto national championship with a victory over Notre Dame in the Sugar Bowl.
+In 1999, Walker was elected to the College Football Hall of Fame.